oddbird/oddsite/content/index.rst

     navigating issues before they arise.
-  - **Because we integrate** `design and code and content`_, our software is built to last, and keep your maintenance costs low.
+  - **Because we integrate** `design and code and content`_, our software is built to last, keeping your maintenance costs low.

   .. _`team of designers & developers`: /birds/
   .. _entire process: /services/planning/